farengeyt451/ngx-tippy-wrapper/CONTRIBUTING.md

 ## Report bugs using Github's [issues](https://github.com/farengeyt451/ngx-tippy-wrapper/issues)

 I use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by opening a new issue.

 ## Write bug reports with detail, background, and sample code